UniversitaDellaCalabria/django-delivery/README.md

  - definition of stock of goods associated with delivery points (DeliveryPointGoodStock);
  - possible definition of lists of identification codes of goods associated with stocks (DeliveryPointGoodStockIdentifier);
  - operator user association for each delivery point (OperatorDeliveryPoint);
- - populating the list of reserved users, associating each of them to a specific delivery point (UserDeliveryPoint);

 Flow of goods delivery operations in presence (step by step):